enoshrodrigo/location-app/README.md

 Welcome to our third-year project for the Human-Computer Interaction course!
 We have developed a location-based shopping app that primarily focuses on the front end, providing an intuitive and interactive shopping experience for users.
 This app also includes a backend component using Node.js and MySQL for database management.

 Team members-
-  Dulara attanayaka
+  Dulara attanayaka,
-  Enosh rodrigo
+  Enosh rodrigo,
-  Dewmi perera
+  Dewmi perera,
-  Saduni nethranjali
+  Saduni nethranjali,
   Sammera jayakodi

 ## Project Overview